 Katie Booth creates relevant, inclusive content for web, editorial, and social.
 As the Social Media Manager for the San Francisco Museum of Modern Art (SFMOMA), she grew their social audience from 1 million to 1.5 million.

 An experienced technologist, founder, strategist, and product leader, Scott Brewer is the co-founder of the creative technology firm Art Processors and blockchain digital art gallery Bright Moments.
 He has designed and managed software used and loved by millions for over 15 years.

-RJ Rushmore is a finance and marketing strategist who combines the expertise of an MBA from NYU Stern with a decade of experience in arts and culture at organizations including Creative Time, Mural Arts, and Bluecadet.
+RJ Rushmore is a finance and marketing strategist who combines the expertise of an MBA from NYU Stern with a decade of experience in arts and culture at organizations including Creative Time, Mural Arts Philadelphia, and Bluecadet.